 Picture

-Consider giving extra bedrooms a new identity as a home office, sewing room, or another functions buyers find valuable.
+• Consider repurposing extra bedrooms as a home office, sewing room, or other functional space that buyers may find valuable.

 Picture